Co-Space

 Aim

-This experiment investigates how different spatial settings (face to face, digital, and hybrid) and spatial factors (such as recognition of in-between distance) influence collaboration.
+This experiment investigates how different spatial settings (face-to-face, digital, and hybrid) and spatial factors (such as recognition of in-between distance) influence collaboration.
 I designed 15 trials across these settings, with and without spatial augmentation, using face-to-face collaboration without augmentation as the baseline.

 Task